For introverts, it’s easier to form beautiful sentences in their heads rather than delivering those same thoughts aloud on the spot.

 I consider myself an introvert amongst the introverts.
 There were times, usually in high school, when I would come home having not said a word all day, to the point that my voice was hoarse when I did speak, from lack of use.
 I did want human interaction at times, but I mostly enjoyed recording my thoughts on paper and observing everyone around me.

 Being an introvert goes beyond these five points.
 In the end, being quiet is just who we are.
 You don’t have to talk all the time to be noticed or to feel important.
-It’s okay to feel more comfortable in quiet places rather than large crowds.
+It’s okay to feel more comfortable in quiet places rather than in large crowds.
 Everyone has a niche where they belong.
 Just because someone seems like an outgoing person doesn’t mean they don’t have moments when they need alone time.
 I feel it’s important for everyone to be alone with their thoughts at times to better understand themselves, their choices, and their life.